Earn academic credit for the time you invest gaining hands-on, high impact experience during an internship.

 - Complete any additional activities required by your faculty supervisor, such as a journal, reflection paper, or research paper.

-- Complete the end-of-semester evaluation.
+- Complete the midterm and end-of-semester evaluations.

 - Create a slide (template provided) detailing your experience, reflections, and what you learned from the internship.
 The Office of Internships will assist some students in turning these into a poster to be presented at the Research and Creative Works Symposium.
 (Students completing academic internships toward Paideia with Distinction must present in the Experiential Learning track of the Research and Creative Works Symposium.)